Top Mistakes During Impotence Treatment – Medication for better Results

 A: The best time depends on the specific medication.
 Some work better in the morning, others at night.
 Follow your doctor’s or pharmacist’s recommendation.

-Q: How much medicine can I take in a day safely?
+Q: How much medicine can I take safely in a day?

 A: Never exceed the prescribed daily amount of medicine.
-The amount of medicine to take is calculated based on your specific condition, weight, age, and other factors.
+The medicine is calculated based on your condition, weight, age, and other factors.
 Taking more than prescribed can be dangerous.